pay-now/paynow-prestashop/README.EN.md

 * [License](#license)

 ## Installation
-1. Download the plugin from [Github repository][ext1] to the local directory as zip file
+1. Download the plugin from the [Github repository][ext1] to a local directory as a zip file
 2. Unzip the locally downloaded file
 3. Rename the unzipped folder to `paynow`
 4. Create a zip archive of that folder named paynow.zip